Germany clicks at Euro 2020 with 4-2 win over Portugal - WTMJ

 Cristiano Ronaldo put Portugal in the lead in the 15th minute against the run of play.
 It was his first goal against Germany and his third at Euro 2020.
 It also extended his all-time tournament record to 12 goals.

-But defenders Rúben Dias and Raphaël Guerreiro soon put Germany ahead by scoring into their own net in the first half.
+But defenders Rúben Dias and Raphaël Guerreiro put Germany ahead before halftime by scoring into their own net.

 Kai Havertz and Robin Gosens then scored two more for Germany early in the second half — becoming the first players within the squad to score at a European Championship.